 A 2014 review that analyzed 44 articles on the effects of vaping on health also found that vaping can irritate the gums and throat.

 A person should not use vaping as a means to quit smoking.
-The American Heart Association (AHA) recommend that anyone who is trying to quit smoking should use a proven method to improve chances of success.
+The

 The AHA also recommend that people who do not smoke should not start vaping.
 This is particularly true for people who are pregnant and children.